xxao/linque/README.md

 ```

 ### .rank_by(key, method, reverse)
 Provides 1-based rank for each item of current sequence by using selected item's key.
-The ties are resolved according to selected method.
+The ties are resolved according to
+selected method.
 This call fully evaluates current sequence.
+This functionality is also available as a
+*linque.rank_by(sequence, key, method, reverse)* utility function.

 ```python
 data = ((2, 0), (3, 2), (2, 3), (0, 2))